Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 - A course of antibiotics

-- A trip abroad
+- Travelling abroad

-- A time of high stress
+- A prolonged period of high stress

-What's the root cause of IBS?
+What are the possible root causes of IBS?

 - SIBO (small intestinal bacterial overgrowth)